The Human Condition (Arendt book): VI – The Vita Activa and the Modern Age

 Arendt thinks that three great events determined the character of the modern age: "the discovery of America and the ensuing exploration of the whole earth; the Reformation, which by expropriating ecclesiastical and monastic possessions started the two-fold process of individual expropriation and the accumulation of social wealth; the invention of the telescope and the development of a new science that considers the nature of the earth from the viewpoint of the universe."

 None of these events could have been foreseen.
 They happened suddenly and had repercussions their instigators never intended.
-One effect of each of these events is to increase our alienation from the world, which Arendt thinks is far more characteristic of our age than alienation from the self (as Marx thought).
-The shrinking distances brought about by exploration and transportation technology makes humans more an inhabitant of the Earth than of their particular place within it.
-The process of expropriation kicked off by the Reformation expropriated people from their land and place in the world.
-Galileo's discovery of the continuity between the Earth and the universe alienates people from their world by showing that an Earth-centered view of the world is illusory, that the Sun does not rise and set as it appears to.
-What set Galileo apart from other heliocentric theorists is that he proved that heliocentric theories were not merely useful instruments for predicting/explaining data but proper descriptions of reality.
-Ironically, the outcome of the scientific revolution is that current theories have become so bizarre and that perhaps no one can grasp the world they describe.
-They have turned out to be useful primarily as instruments, after having shattered our previous understanding of the world.
+One effect of each of these events has been to increase our alienation from the world, which Arendt holds far more characteristic of our age than alienation from the self (as Marx thought).
+The shrinking distances brought about by exploration and transportation technology make humans more inhabitants of the whole Earth than of their particular places within it.

+The process of expropriation precipitated by the Reformation wrested people from their land and place in the world.
+Galileo's discovery of the continuity between the Earth and the universe further alienates people from their world.
+It showed that, inasfar as the Sun does not rise and set as it appears to, an Earth-centered view of it that world is illusory.

+What has set Galileo apart from other heliocentric theorists is that he proved heliocentric theories useful as instruments not merely for predicting or explaining data, but for proper descriptions of reality.

+Ironically, as an outcome of the scientific revolution, current theories have become so bizarre that perhaps no one can grasp the world they describe.
+They have turned out to be useful primarily as instruments, after having shattered our previous understanding of that world.

 Meanwhile, science now further alienates humans from the world by unleashing processes on Earth that previously occurred only further out in the universe.
 Humans may have found an Archimedean point to move the world, but only by losing their place in it.